udbhav-s/eCTF-2025-MSU/README.md

 ### **Example Utilization**

 This command will create a subscription file called subscription.bin targeting a device with ID 0xDEADBEEF, a start timestamp of 32, and an end timestamp of 128 for channel 1.
-Make sure to run this command from the root directory.

 #### Linux and PowerShell